atulvarshneya/quantum-computing/qucircuit/README.md

 Returns the new circuit

-Parameters `newnq` and `newnc` are the sizes of the new (larger or equal sized) circuit `inpqubits` is a vector that specifies how the old circuit's qubits be replaced in the new circuit As an example see the circuits below --
+Parameters `newnq` and `newnc` are the sizes of the new (larger or equal sized) circuit `inpqubits` is a vector that specifies how the old circuit's qubits be replaced in the new circuit.

+As an example see the circuits below --

                    current circuit                   new circuit
             q000 ----[H]-[.]----------     q000 --------------------------
                           |
             q001 --------[X]----------     q001 -----------[H]------------